Buyers guide to steam irons and steam generators

 Prevents limescale build up in your steam iron and improves performance and life of your iron.
 Various methods are employed to achieve this: the most popular being replaceable or lifetime cartridges or tablets or removable and washable filters.
 Some irons also have an additional "calc-clean" procedure which you need to run every so often

 Many manufacturers are now producing irons and generators with fully automatic controls - there are no user settings apart from steam boost button.
-The iron can sense fabric types and set the required amount of steam and heat - even for delicates like silk and cashmere
+The iron can set the required amount of steam and heat for the fabric - even for delicates like silk and cashmere

 This safety feature activates after the iron has been inactive for a certain amount of time, either resting on its soleplate or left idle on its heel